spatial-ninjas/research/docs/00-frontmatter/title.md

    The Engine (Test_LLM_for_routing.py):
    -This is the algorithm that feeds the SSAL data and a routing prompt to the LLM (Gemma 3).
-   It asks the LLM to act as a GPS and output a route in JSON format.
+   -It asks the LLM to act as a GPS and output a route in JSON format.

    The Interface (app.py):
    -A GUI that allows us to compare OpenAI and Gemini models side-by-side.